- June 28*-July 25, 2015

 A Summerfuel students shows off her work in Fashion Design

 The interdisciplinary curriculum in Florence allows you to explore your interest in the arts, culture and language while taking advantage of the program’s unique setting.
-All classes are taught by a carefully selected team of faculty from Palazzi, the prestigious Florence Association for International Education.
-Students take two-courses during their time in Florence, which meet for two and a half hours, four days a week throughout the program.
+The majority of classes are taught by a carefully selected team of faculty from Palazzi, the prestigious Florence University of the Arts, and by our program director, art historian Charlie Hall.
+Students take two courses during their time in Florence, which meet for two and a half hours, four days a week throughout the program.

 This introductory art history course will take students through seven centuries of Italian and European art from the classical Greek and Roman world period up to and including the eighteenth century.
 Special emphasis will be given to Florentine and Italian art of the thirteenth and fourteenth centuries and to the 'golden age' of the Renaissance period.
 This course is aimed at students who have not taken a history of western art course before.
 Slide lectures will alternate with on-site teaching in Florence, including architectural walking tours and visits to museums, churches and palaces.